 An order gives people ways to contact you and displays details about their Apple Pay purchase, including fulfillment status and per-item information.

 Provide a link to an area where people manage their order.
 When you provide a universal link, people can open your order management area even if they don’t have your app installed.
 To learn more about universal links, see Allowing apps and websites to link to your content; for developer guidance, see orderManagementURL.

 Clearly describe each item so people can verify that their order contains everything they expect.
-You can use the lineItem field to provide information like a product’s price, name, and image.
+You can use the lineItem property to provide information like a product’s price, name, and image.
 An order lists the line items for every item the customer ordered; a fulfillment lists only the line items that fulfillment includes.